bodrick/awesome/TOPICS.md

 *   [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.

+## public

+*   [OctopusDeploy/PowerShell-IIS-Examples](https://github.com/OctopusDeploy/PowerShell-IIS-Examples) - Examples showing how to do everything with IIS and PowerShell
+*   [OctopusDeploy/Library](https://github.com/OctopusDeploy/Library) - | Public |  A repository of step templates and other community-contributed extensions to Octopus Deploy
+*   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs

 ## etcd

 *   [traefik/traefik](https://github.com/traefik/traefik) - The Cloud Native Application Proxy